On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 We interpret the box $\orbox{g}{h}$ as counting states whose fields live on the world-sheet torus with a cut along each cycle, such that cycling around once in the space-direction yields a factor of $h$ and cycling around once in the time-direction yields a factor of $g$:

 Then we find that the $S$ and $T$-transformations act to permute the `boundary conditions' in the following way:

 thus ensuring modular invariance of the orbifold partition function.

-Actually, we have slightly greater freedom in piecing together the $SL(2,\mZ)$ orbits than we have shown in equation~\eqref{orb}, since we can introduce phases between the different orbits and still arrive at something modular invariant.
+Actually, we have slightly greater freedom in piecing together the $\text{SL}(2,\mZ)$ orbits than we have shown in equation~\eqref{orb}, since we can introduce phases between the different orbits and still arrive at something modular invariant.
 The freedom we have in choosing these phases is called \emph{discrete torsion} and is classified by the second group cohomology $H^2(G,U(1))$~\cite{Vafa1986}\footnote{As Vafa points out in~\cite{Vafa1986}, the relative phase between orbits in a 1-loop modular invariant is actually given by a function $\epsilon(g,h):=w(g,h)w(h,g)^{-1}$ for cocycles $w\in H^2(G,\mC^*)$.}.
-In this paper we will need to consider only the cases $G=\mZ_k$ (with discrete torsion $\mZ_1$) and $G=\mZ_2\times\mZ_{2k}$ (with discrete torsion $\mZ_2$).
+In this paper we will need to consider only the cases $G=\mZ_k$ (for which $H^2(\mZ_k,U(1))\cong\mZ_1$ contains only a single class) and $G=\mZ_2\times\mZ_{2k}$ (with discrete torsion $H(\mZ_2\times\mZ_{2k},U(1))\cong\mZ_2$ consists of two distinct classes).

 This completes the construction for bosonic CFTs.
 In order to extend the prescription to the SCFT case, we just replace the space of states $\mH$ with the bosonic states, and add the $z$-dependence (via $y^{J_0}$) into the traces in the obvious manner.